 Camp Shoresh

-Give your kids the gift of a meaningful, joyful and relevant Jewish camp experience… in the great urban outdoors!
+Give your kids the gift of a meaningful and joyful Jewish camp experience… in the great urban outdoors!

 Ages